 During a biopsy, a fluid or tissue sample is collected and sent to a lab where pathologists will test the cells for traits unique to mesothelioma.

-After confirming a diagnosis, doctors can then determine what stage your cancer is in and develop a treatment plan that best suits your needs.
+After confirming a diagnosis, doctors can determine what stage your cancer is in and develop a treatment plan that best suits your needs.

 Use our doctor match tool to find top specialists who can diagnose and treat your mesothelioma.